 A few-minute walk going north from Kirchbrücke, you can find the Sunnegga-Rothorn Valley Station, our way to Zermatt’s second scenic spot.

 From the valley station, ride on a 5-minute funicular trip to Sunnegga, the closest elevated scenic location from the town center of Zermatt.
-Sunnegga most accessible place to visit from the town center, where you can get a wide-open view of the Alps and Matterhorn.
+Sunnegga is the most accessible place to visit from the town center, where you can get a wide-open view of the Alps and Matterhorn.

 Rotate the 360-image above to see Matterhorn at the back.